Michael Buckbee

 With this approach, we connected directly to our production Redis server, then listed all our keys, it was kind of a big list, so we then filtered by IP address.
 Once we had the list of places that the user was banned, we could delete the keys which contained the user's IP address.

 Rack::Attack is essential for most Rails Applications.
 It adds a layer of security that just stops traffic from mischievous sources from wasting your CPU cycles.
-I think even if you have fairly basic setup without too much customisation it's a good place to start.
-If you want to get setup & stop bots even touching you application on Heroku, you should also consider pairing it with Expedited WAF, which is a Application Firewall which filters lots of this negative traffic, then you can use Rack::Attack for more application specific use cases.
+I think even if you have fairly basic setup without too much customization it's a good place to start.